oZelloX/QA-portfolio-/projects/api_shop/test_cases/post_products_id_field_ignored.md

 ```

 ---

 **Notes:**

-- The API ignores the id value sent in the request and generates its own
+- The API ignores the `id` value provided in the request body and assigns its own, which is standard behavior for RESTful APIs.
-- This contradicts the official documentation, which suggests the id can be provided manually
+- However, this contradicts the API documentation, which implies that the `id` field can be manually specified.
+- The API also returns status code `200 OK` instead of the expected `201 Created`, which is a deviation from REST conventions.
+- Expected result based on documentation was not met; however, the actual behavior is correct by design.
-- Bug report will be created separately regarding the inconsistency
+- A bug report will be created to address the misleading documentation and non-standard response code.